{************************************************************************}

 // using StartProgram(program, workdir, [ ' ' ]).

-function RunProgramBlocking(prog, workdir: string; params: array of string): integer;
+function RunProgramBlocking(prog, workdir: string; params: array of string; mode: integer=SW_HIDE): integer;

 var